-Different kinds of tests apply :
+Different kinds of tests apply:

-- Test related to the representativity of measurement, - Accuracy tests (including repeatability, drift and memory and residual effect), - Influence factors, - Disturbances tests.
+- Test to ensure representative sampling,

+- Accuracy tests (including repeatability, drift and memory and residual effect),

+- Influence factors,

+- Disturbance tests.

 The tests specified in this Recommendation constitute minimum test procedures.
 Further tests may be undertaken, if necessary, in order to clarify issues of compliance of the breath alcohol analyser with the requirements of this document.